Narentines: History

 On 9 May 1000, Venetian Doge Pietro II Orseolo decided to conquer the allied Croats and Narentines, protecting the interests of their trading colonies and the Latin Dalmatian citizenry.
 Without difficulty, he struck the entire eastern Adriatic coastline - with only the Narentines offering him some resistance.
 As a counterattack, the Narentines kidnapped 40 of the foremost citizens of Zara (Zadar) and stole a transport of goods from Apulia.
 On their way home, Pietro II dispatched 10 ships that surprised them between Lastovo and Sušac and took them as prisoners to Trogir.
 Narentine emissaries came to the Doge's temporary residence at Split (Spalato) to beg for the release of the prisoners.
 They guaranteed that the Narentine prince himself would show up with his men and renounce the old rights to tax the Venetians for free passage.
 All prisoners were allowed to return to their homes, except for six that were kept as hostages.
 Lastovo and Korčula continued to oppose the Venetians.
 Korčula was conquered by Pietro II and Lastovo fell too after long bloody fights.
 As Lastovo was very infamous in the Venetian world for being a pirate haven, the Doge ordered it to be evacuated in order to be razed.
 After the denizens of Lastovo refused to concur, the Venetians attacked and razed it to the ground.

-Leaders
+Dux Marianorum

+In the historical sources there exist a title of iudex and rex of Marianorum and Morsticus.
+There is no consensus in historiography whether they represent nobles of Narentines or nobles of Croatian Kingdom.
+Croatian historian Miho Barada was influential for the emergence of the idea of Mariani as the third name for the Narentines and identifying people with these titles to the Narentines.
+However, the identification is very problematic, and modern historiography argues that they were also one of the local titles of dukes who served the king of Croatia.
+If they were titles of an independent ruler, for example in the case of rex Berigoj, then Narentines only from 1050 became part of the Kingdom of Croatia.

-Drosaico (Drosaik, Dražko, Draško), Venetian chronicler John the Deacon (1008) records a renewal of Venetian–Narentine peace treaty signed by Drosaico (Ad Narrantanas insulas cum Drosaico, Marianorum iudice, similiter fedus instituit).
+The recorded personalities are iudex Marianorum Drosaico (Družak) in 839 by Venetian chronicler John the Deacon (1008) records a renewal of Venetian–Narentine peace treaty signed by Drosaico (Ad Narrantanas insulas cum Drosaico, Marianorum iudice, similiter fedus instituit); iudex Marianorum and rex Marioanourm Berigoj from a 1050 charter by priest Ivan from Split giving himself and church of St. Sylvester on island Biševo to the Benedictine monastery of St Mary of Tremiti; dux Marianorum and morsticus Jacobum (Jakov) from Split in the escort of Croatian king Demetrius Zvonimir and Stephen II of Croatia per three sources and Supetar Cartulary; dux Marianorum and Morsticus Rusin during the reign of Demetrius Zvonimir and early 1090s per Supetar Cartulary; rex of Croatia Slavac, brother of Rusin with ban Petar in 1090 per Supetar Cartulary.

-Liuditus sclavus (Ljudislav), possibly a successor or co-ruler of Drosaico, defeated the Venetian Doge and killed hundreds of his men.

-Unusclavus and Diodurus were according to Johann Christian von Engel (1798) the leaders of the raid on Caorle (which took place in 846 according to Narayan). Šafařík included the note in Slowanské Starožitnosti (1837), and rendered their names as "Uneslaw" and "Diodur".

-Berigui or Berigoy (Berigoj), mentioned in a 1050 charter of the Benedictine monastery of St Mary on the island of Tremiti as a "king of the coastal people" (rex marianorum), then as a "judge of the coastal people" (iudex Maranorum).